pmbittner/Studiengangskonfigurator/ReadMe.md

 As it will need about 4.5min to load the configuration data, its window will not be responsive during that startup time.

-The center `Undefined` list contains all possible subjects of study, such as courses, theses, labs, and the branches of study.
+The `Undefined` list at the center contains all possible subjects of study, such as courses, theses, labs, and the branches of study.
-You can select or deselect courses by clicking them and using the arrow buttons to push them into the corresponding list.
+You can select or deselect subjects by clicking them and using the arrow buttons to push them into the corresponding lists.

 At the top left you will find the `Configuration Status`, indicating if all constraints for a correct selection of subjects are fulfilled.
-Your configuration becomes `valid` iff a master thesis and a seminar are chosen.
+Your configuration becomes valid iff a master thesis and a seminar are chosen.
-Furthermore, if a branch of study (e.g. `Studienrichtung IT-Security`...) is selected, the configuration will not become valid before all necessary constraints for the branch are met.
+Furthermore, if a branch of study (e.g. `Studienrichtung IT-Security`...) is selected, the configuration will not become valid before all necessary constraints for the branch are met, too.
-For example, the [branch Studienrichtung IT-Security][2] has the following constraints (the subjects are listed in german according to the websites and tools specification):
+For example, the [branch "Studienrichtung IT-Security"][2] has the following constraints (the subjects are listed in german according to the websites and tools specification):

 - Compulsory (Pflicht) (35 CP)
    - Seminar IT‐Sicherheit (5 CP)
-   - Masterarbeit (30 CP)
+   - Masterarbeit IT‐Sicherheit (30 CP)

 - Compulsory Elective (Wahlpflicht) (35 CP)
    - Fortgeschrittene IT‐Sicherheit (5 CP)